Can you get a mortgage after a debt management plan?

 Use a mortgage broker or financial advisor

-Applying for a mortgage yourself can feel daunting at the best of times, even more so when you have a poor credit history.
+Applying for a mortgage can feel daunting at the best of times, even more so when you have a poor credit history.
 However, there are people who can help with the application and do all the hard work for you.

 A broker will also know which lenders are best to try first and which ones won’t leave a hard footprint on your credit report – which can have a negative impact on your rating.
 A hard footprint is a note that is made on your credit report, which tells other creditors that you have recently been seeking out credit or making applications.
 It can affect their decision to lend to you, as they may feel you are taking on too much credit at once and may be unable to pay them back later.